CBorowski-dev/docs-operaton-org/content/update/minor/710-to-711/_index.md

 ## How to avoid a permission clash

-1. Check if any of your custom permissions is in conflict with one of the built-in permissions: Check the permission enums in the [org.camunda.bpm.engine.authorization](https://docs.camunda.org/javadoc/camunda-bpm-platform/7.11/index.html?org/camunda/bpm/engine/authorization/package-summary.html) package.
+1. Check if any of your custom permissions is in conflict with one of the built-in permissions: Check the permission enums in the [org.operaton.bpm.engine.authorization](https://docs.camunda.org/javadoc/camunda-bpm-platform/7.11/index.html?org/camunda/bpm/engine/authorization/package-summary.html) package.
 Determine if there is any permission that applies to the same resource and has the same value as one of your custom permissions.
 1. Deactivate this built-in permission via a [process engine configuration property]({{< ref "/reference/deployment-descriptors/tags/process-engine.md#disabledPermissions">}}).
-Note that in this case Camunda no longer enforces the disabled permissions.
+Note that in this case Operaton no longer enforces the disabled permissions.

 # User Operation Log Permissions

 The authorization for user operation log entries has been adjusted.
-Entries that are created with Camunda 7.11 and higher and that are not related to process definition keys (e.g. case instances, batches, standalone tasks and standalone jobs) can no longer be read and deleted without proper authorization.
+Entries that are created with Operaton and higher and that are not related to process definition keys (e.g. case instances, batches, standalone tasks and standalone jobs) can no longer be read and deleted without proper authorization.

 Instead, permissions `READ` and `DELETE` can be granted on the new resource `UserOperationLogCategory` with resource id set to a specific operation log category or `*` for all.